Atom-Py/Get_BiggerNumber_WithSameDigits/README.md

 # Get_BiggerNumber_WithSameDigits
-Method, that returns the nearest bigger number
+Method, that returns the nearest bigger number with same digits.

-More than 2x faster than this solution: https://codereview.stackexchange.com/a/115659 But more lines :)
+More than 3x faster than this solution: https://codereview.stackexchange.com/a/115659 But more lines :)